Oldest living survivor of Tulsa Race Massacre dies at 111 years old

 By Omar Jimenez, CNN

-(CNN) — Viola Ford Fletcher, the oldest living survivor of the Tulsa Race Massacre, died at 111 years old Monday, her grandson Ike Howard confirmed.
+(CNN) — Viola Ford Fletcher, the oldest living survivor of the Tulsa Race Massacre, died at 111 years old Monday, her grandson Ike Howard told CNN.

-“She had a beautiful smile on her face,” Howard told CNN.
+“She had a beautiful smile on her face,” Howard said.
 “She loved life, she loved people.”

+Oklahoma State Senator Regina Goodwin said she was with the family at a local hospital and also confirmed the news.

 The events leading up to the massacre began on May 30, 1921, when Dick Rowland, a 19-year-old Black shoe shiner, ran from an elevator in a downtown building after the elevator’s teen operator let out a scream.
 Rumors of a rape then circulated, Rowland was arrested, and White Tulsans formed a lynch mob.